Recent research has helped to shed more light on the changes in your body with chronic pain.

 Changes at the Injury Site

-At the site of the injury, your peripheral nerve becomes much more easily excitable.
+At the injury site, your peripheral nerve becomes much more easily excitable.
 This means that it takes far less of a stimulus to cause it to fire off.
-In some cases, even a gentle brush against the skin is enough to fire off the pain pathway.
+Sometimes, a gentle brush against the skin is enough to fire off the pain pathway.

-Unfortunately, it is not just the damaged nerves that become more excitable, but also the neighbouring nerves, which means even further amplification of the nerve messages.
-Some nerves can also start firing off spontaneously, which means that they do not need a stimulus to fire off.
+Unfortunately, it is not just the damaged nerves that become more excitable but also the neighbouring nerves, which further amplifies the nerve messages.
+Some nerves can also start firing off spontaneously, meaning they do not need a stimulus to fire off.

 Changes in your Spinal Cord

 In the dorsal horn of the spinal cord, changes occur in some of the cells that receive the nociceptor messages.
 These changes lead to greater sensitivity to the spontaneous nociceptor messages mentioned previously.
-Changes can also occur in some cells that leads to a ‘memory’ developing between two cells, which leads to an amplified response in the neighbouring cell.
+Changes can also occur in some cells, leading to a ‘memory’ developing between two cells, leading to an amplified response in the neighbouring cell.

 Changes in your Brain

 Usually, your brain can decrease the level of pain you experience by releasing natural opioid hormones.
-When you suffer chronic pain, changes occur in the midbrain which actually increases the nociceptive messages.
+When you suffer chronic pain, changes occur in the midbrain, which increases the nociceptive messages.
 This means you’ll perceive even more pain.

-Chronic pain messages stimulate parts of the brain involved in emotion, fear and feelings.
+Chronic pain messages stimulate brain parts involved in emotion, fear and feelings.
 This may help explain why conditions such as depression, sleep disorders and pain catastrophising are linked with chronic pain.

 We also know that chronic pain leads to atrophy or ‘shrinking’ of parts of the cortex and midbrain.
 Brain-stimulating activities may help to limit this ageing.

 Do You Need More Information about Chronic Pain?

-If you need more information about your pain or how to best manage your chronic pain, please consult the advice of your physiotherapist.
-Your physiotherapist is highly trained at helping you to understand and reverse the changes that occur with chronic pain.
+If you need more information about your pain or how to manage your chronic pain best, please consult the advice of your physiotherapist.
+Your physiotherapist is highly trained to help you to understand and reverse the changes that occur with chronic pain.